Previous Page Next Page

 9224 No Role (NO)

-If a person clearly is not involved as an alleged victim or alleged perpetrator, then he or she is assigned a role of No Role (NO).
-In RCCI intakes, only a collateral can be assigned a role of NO.
+If a person clearly is not involved as an alleged victim or alleged perpetrator, then he or she is designated a role of No Role (NO).
+However, this is often difficult to determine at the time of intake.
+In Residential Child Care Investigations intakes, only a collateral can be designated a role of NO. The intake specialist designates principals not clearly defined as a victim or an alleged perpetrator as Unknown (UK).

 9230 Relationship or Interest (Rel/Int)

-The eldest Alleged Victim (VC) is assigned the Rel/Int of Oldest Victim (OV).
-All other individuals are assigned the Rel/Int option that best describes that person’s relationship to the OV.
+The intake specialist designates the eldest alleged victim (VC) the Rel/Int of oldest victim (OV).
+The intake specialist designates all other people the Rel/Int option that best describes that person’s relationship to the OV.

-The intake specialist uses the Rel/Int code of “UH” - Unrelated Household Member (UH), to document other children in a residential setting.
+The intake specialist documents other children in a residential setting by using the Rel/Int code of Unrelated Household Member (UH).
 The intake specialist documents an explanation of the relationship in the person notes and narrative.

 9240 Person List Considerations for RCCI Intakes